StavrosV28/intruder-detector/README.md

 4. YOLO Classification - When motion clears the contour threshold, YOLOv8 (nano) runs inference on that frame.
 To avoid redundant processing, YOLO only runs every 5 frames during active motion.
 Detections under 70% confidence are ignored.
 Results are drawn on the frame and written to SQLite.

 - There is also a 200-frame warm-up period at startup that lets MOG2 learn the background before detection begins.
 Without this, the model would flag the entire initial scene as motion.

+## Future Improvements

+- Hook up script with Raspberry Pi and own camera lens to display and record for any detection